usemanusai/CodeMAD/README.md

 - **Comprehensive Deliverable Quality** - Complete, actionable documentation from AI agent collaboration
 - **User Satisfaction with AI Agent Coordination** - Effective orchestration and clear AI agent specialization

-## 🚀 Quick Start with AI Agent Orchestrator
+## 🚀 Quick Start with Mode Selection System

-For immediate hands-on experience with AI agent coordination:
+For immediate hands-on experience with the new mode selection system:

 1. **Navigate to** `web-build-sample/` directory
 2. **Copy contents** of `agent-prompt.txt` into your AI assistant (Gemini or ChatGPT) custom instructions
 3. **Attach remaining files** (`agent-config.txt`, `personas.txt`, `tasks.txt`, `templates.txt`, `checklists.txt`) as knowledge base
+4. **Experience mode selection** - the system will immediately present the mandatory mode selection menu
+5. **Try Documentation Mode (1)** to generate 3 complete handoff documents (prd.md, architecture.md, checklist.md)
+6. **Try Full Development Mode (2)** to access 50+ specialized AI agents for complete application development
-4. **Start with** `/help` command to explore AI agent capabilities
+7. **Use** `/help` command to explore all capabilities after mode selection

-5. **Try** `/agent-list` to see all available AI agents
-6. **Request** comprehensive project documentation to see the three-deliverable workflow in action
+**Key Benefits:**
+- **No more automatic development** - you choose what you need
+- **Perfect for AI platforms** like Gemini Gems where you want documentation, not code
+- **Professional handoff documents** ready for VS Code developers
+- **Complete development option** still available when needed

-This provides instant access to BMAD AI agent orchestration capabilities with 50+ specialized AI agents ready for coordination.
+This provides instant access to both documentation generation and full AI agent orchestration capabilities with explicit user control over the workflow.

 ---